Robert F. Kennedy Bridge: Opening

+1930s to mid-1960s

+Highway construction

 When the bridge opened, none of the spans had direct connections to the greater system of highways in New York City.
 In Queens, the Grand Central Parkway extension to the Triborough Bridge was nearly completed at the time of the bridge's opening.
 The Manhattan span was planned to connect to the East River Drive (now the FDR Drive), the first segments of which were still under construction.
 The section of the East River Drive from the bridge south to 92nd Street opened that October.

-The Bronx span ended in local traffic at the no-longer extant intersection of 135th Street and Cypress Avenue.
-The first of two approach highways in the Bronx was approved late in 1936; it connected to the West Bronx, following the present route of the Major Deegan Expressway (I-87) northwest to the intersection of 138th Street and Grand Concourse, where there were flyover ramps connecting to the Grand Concourse.
-Another approach highway in the Bronx, the present Bruckner Boulevard, was approved in 1938.
-This highway was built on the site of Whitlock Avenue, extending northeast through the South Bronx from the bridge to the Bronx River, where it followed Eastern Boulevard eastward to what is now the Bruckner Interchange.
-Both Bronx approach roads were completed quickly in preparation for the 1939 New York World's Fair, which was held in Queens.
-The first segment of the West Bronx approach highway to the Grand Concourse was opened in April 1939, in time for the fair.
-The West Bronx highway later became part of the Major Deegan Expressway, an Interstate-standard highway that reached to the New York State Thruway at the New York City border.

 Originally, there was no direct access from the Queens span to Wards Island, but in November 1937, Moses announced the construction of a ramp from the Queens span that would lead down to the island.
 The next year, a lawsuit was filed by two Wards Islands landowners, who alleged that the Triborough Bridge had been built on portions of their land.
 They each received nominal damages of $1.

+The Bronx span ended in local traffic at the no-longer extant intersection of 135th Street and Cypress Avenue.
+The first of two approach highways in the Bronx was approved late in 1936 and was partially funded by the PWA.
+Consisting of ramps to the intersection of 138th Street and Grand Concourse, this highway opened in April 1939 and later became part of the Major Deegan Expressway (Interstate 87).
+Another approach highway in the Bronx, the present Bruckner Boulevard, was approved in 1938 and extended eastward to the Bruckner Interchange.
+Both Bronx approach roads were completed in time for the 1939 New York World's Fair, which was held in Queens.

+Moses continued expanding the system of highways in the mid-20th century, including arteries that led to the Triborough Bridge, namely the Brooklyn-Queens Expressway in Queens and the Bruckner Expressway in the Bronx.
+Both highways became part of I-278, as did the Queens and Bronx spans of the Triborough Bridge, by the 1960s.
+In the 1950s, there were also plans for a highway to be constructed between the Triborough Bridge's Manhattan span and a never-built 125th Street Hudson River bridge, which would have allowed direct highway access to the New Jersey Turnpike.